Coddeus/opengl_cpp_vscode_sample/README.md

 # opengl_cpp_vscode_sample
 Code example to test your VSCode C++ OpenGL setup with GLFW/GLAD.
-Done on Windows, with the g++ compiler.
+Done on Windows and Ubuntu, with the g++ compiler.
+Note: on linux, you have to compile glfw from source.

 ## How to use this repo
 - watch [this video](youtube.com).